wayjay4/video_game_aggregator_app/README.md

 # Video Catalog App

-A Video Game Aggregator application to illustrate using Laravel to pull data from the IGDB API and display game information, coming soon, videos, and screenshots.
+A Video GameCard Aggregator application to illustrate using Laravel to pull data from the IGDB API and display game information, coming soon, videos, and screenshots.

 Exploring frontend features:

 1. HTTP client
 2. Tailwind CSS
 3. Livewire